 It’s berry season and this mouthwatering recipe will be one you whip together with each harvest from your home garden this Summer!
-This week on Spade to Spoon Janet Cassidy shared a delicious and super easy to make Strawberry Pie recipe.
-The presentation helps those who want to grow their own learn how and also inspired those who do grow with recipes and preserving tips.
+My friend Janet Cassidy shares a delicious and super easy to make Strawberry Pie recipe.
 You’ll have to bookmark this page or print the recipe because it’s a classic.
-Be sure to tell your friends by sharing on social links below!
+Be sure to tell your friends by sharing on social links provided on my website.

 3/4 cup sugar

 3 tablespoons cornstarch

 1 9 inch baking pie shell

 Crush 1 cup of berries.